By Peer Water Exchange Posted on Tue 15 Mar 2016, almost 5 years ago

 Thank you and cheers!

-By Arsenic Knowledge and Action Network Posted on Sat 19 Mar 2016, about 4 years ago
+By Arsenic Knowledge and Action Network Posted on Sat 19 Mar 2016, almost 5 years ago

 Thank you for sharing your experiences.
 It indeed interesting and valuable for AKAN to learn from previous experiences on how to ensure sustainable mitigation projects that don't end once a project period is over.